Unleash/unleash/docs/migration-guide.md

 does not try to create tables that already exists.

 #### How to check?
-If you don't a "migrations" table with _7 unique migrations_ you are affected by this.
+If you don't have a "migrations" table with _7 unique migrations_ you are affected by this.

 #### How to fix?
 Before starting unleash version 2 you have to run the SQL located under `scripts/fix-migrations-version-1.sql`